The Advantages of Family Involvement In Addiction Treatment

-People make the common misconception that going cold turkey on a serious addiction is all you really need to overcome it.
+People make the common misconception that going cold turkey on a serious addiction is all you need to overcome it.
 However, this isn’t true – much like how people with severe depression can’t just “suck it up” and be back to normal.
 Addiction is far more complicated, and addiction treatment is far more challenging.
 But with a supportive family on your side, your chances of overcoming a drug or bad habit can increase significantly.

 You’ll Have Close Support

-The keyword here is support – a supportive family is an ultimate prerequisite for family involvement.
+The keyword here is support – a supportive family is the ultimate prerequisite for family involvement.
 It is much harder for a family to help in your situation if they are more likely to foster an enabling, toxic environment.

 An Opportunity To Fix Things

 Not all families are ready to help support one another in the case of addiction.
 Not all families are communicative.
 But all families can work towards that point.
 Addiction can be a common cause the family can come together around, banding up to help defeat it and drive it out.
-It can provide a family with the motivation and willingness to address key issues and dysfunctions for the sake of everyone’s mental health.
+It can provide a family with the motivation and willingness to address key issues and dysfunctions for everyone’s mental health.

-Some families can’t be saved, and refuse to work together.
+Some families can’t be saved and refuse to work together.
 In cases like that, it’s important to recognize that the best thing you can do is leave and find another family among your friends and loved ones.

 Family Has Its Role Before And After Addiction

 Addiction is an incredible personal struggle, but you need others to help you stay true to who you want to be.
-No matter how often you may feel like giving up, having people around you to help convince you to stay sober can be the difference between a long life and an early death.
+No matter how often you feel like giving up, having people around you to help convince you to stay sober can be the difference between a long life and an early death.

-Just as family has a role in raising you and giving you direction in life before addiction, family support after addiction never ends.
+Just as a family has a role in raising you and giving you direction in life before addiction, family support after addiction never ends.